-Returns counts of different types of index operations and the time each type of operation was last performed in SQL Server.
+Returns counts of different types of index operations and the time each type of operation was last performed.

 In Azure SQL Database, dynamic management views cannot expose information that would impact database containment or expose information about other databases the user has access to.
 To avoid exposing this information, every row that contains data that doesn’t belong to the connected tenant is filtered out.